 B.A., Smith College; M.A., Ph.D., Harvard University

-Retired from teaching at Wellesley, now pursuing full-time research with collaborators at Ohio State University, MIT, and Tufts.
+Retired from teaching at Wellesley, now pursuing full-time research with collaborators at MIT, University of Massachusetts and Acadia University (NS).
 Outreach to students and adults.

 During more than 30 years at Wellesley College, I taught and advised undergraduate women and involved them in my research on rock sequences around Boston.
 These sequences, part of a tectonic belt stretching to and named after the Avalon Peninsula of Newfoundland, were not part of North America when they formed some 700-600 million years ago.